-Center the lifter's pad frame to within 2" [5 cm] of the load center, since off-center loading can cause the load to rotate unexpectedly or interfere with the lifter's tilt capability (see To ROTATE THE LOAD EDGEWISE OR TO TILT THE LOAD to follow), and it may also damage the lifter.
+Center the lifter's pad frame to within 2" [5 cm] of the load center, since off-center loading can cause the load to rotate unexpectedly or interfere with the lifter's tilt capability (see TO ROTATE THE LOAD EDGEWISE or TO TILT THE LOAD to follow), and it may also damage the lifter.
 Make sure that all vacuum pads will fit entirely on the load's contact surface (see SPECIFICATIONS: Maximum Pad Spread) and that they will be loaded evenly while lifting (see SPECIFICATIONS: Per-Pad Load Capacity).
-Then apply the lifter to the load until all pads seal against the contact surface.
+Then apply the lifter to the load so that all pads are touching the contact surface.